Could this environmental contaminant be making your PCOS worse?

 Your spleen is an organ in the upper left of your abdomen.
 It is part of your blood management system and immune system.
 An enlarged spleen can be caused by many things, including mononucleosis, some cancers, or liver disease.
 In the case of polycystic ovarian syndrome, we might speculate that liver problems are burdening the spleen.
 I really don't know.

-In any case, if you have a BPA burden, your entire body is being adversely affected.
-BPA is an invisible ball and chain that holds back your every effort to escape your situation and get healthier.
+In any case, if you have a bisphenol A burden, your entire body is being adversely affected.
+It's an invisible ball and chain that holds back your every effort to escape your situation and get healthier.